 What is your name, and where are you based?

-Tell us about your experience as a personal trainer & nutrition coach so far.
+Tell us about your experience as a fitness professional and empowerment/mindset/wellness coach so far.

 What is your approach to coaching?
 Do you have a particular style or method?